guyzmo/flask-presst/docs/fields.rst

 .. module:: flask_presst.fields

-Flask-Presst ships with its own set of fields --- replacing those from Flask-RESTful, and shipping with additional fields for embedded relationships (:class:`ToOne`, :class:`ToMany` and :class:`ToManyKV`).
+Flask-Presst ships with its own set of fields --- replacing those from Flask-RESTful with a set more suitable for JSON-based APIs, and shipping with additional fields for embedded relationships (:class:`ToOne`, :class:`ToMany` and :class:`ToManyKV`).